-- · after burner repairs.
+- after burner repairs.

-- in case of combustion irregularities.
+- · in case of combustion irregularities.

 - in case of heavy sooting of the heat exchanger or other components during a functional test.

-- after atomizer nozzle replacement.
+- · after atomizer nozzle replacement.

 - if heater is mainly operated above 1500 m.

-- in case of modifications to the optional, applicationdependent combustion air intake and exhaust line.
+- When using applications other than the intake grid (20819), the splash guard (20818) or the exhaust pipe with gas deflection (132756) and with all combustion air intake or exhaust applications that are not genuine Valeo parts.

-The STT diagnosis sequence defines the ${\rm CO}2$ content adjustment procedure.
+The STT diagnosis sequence defines the CO2 content adjustment procedure.

-Within the scope of the adjustment, the motor speed must be changed in such a way, that the required CO2 content in the exhaust gas is established (ref. to Table 201 in 2 Technical Data).
+Within the scope of the adjustment, the motor speed must be changed in such a way, that the required CO_2 content in the exhaust gas is established (ref. to Table 201 in 2 Technical Data).